 - Trauma, causing the lower leg to be crushed or severed

 How Can a Physical Therapist Help?

-Prior to AKA surgery, your physical therapist may:
+Prior to transfemoral surgery, your physical therapist may:

 - Prescribe exercises for preoperative conditioning to improve your upper and lower extremity strength and flexibility